Azan9/Attendance-Management-Android-App/README.md

 also view the attendance record of the student in their class.
 * Teachers can view their timetable and schedule from the events calendar.
 * Teachers can view, update their profile, and change their password.
-* Students and Teacher will be receive notification before their classes are about to start.

 # Web Application features